Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 RUN PFSImage to get the star sizes.
 X = 2.49, Y= 2.59

-Run NXT V3 - see params from snapshot below.
+Run NXT V3 - refer to the parameters from the snapshot below.

 Run SXT.